If there’s one thing we can all agree on, it’s this: dealing with people problems is never easy.

 - Communicate your strategy throughout the organization.
 Make sure your employees understand you’re serious about creating a better, more rewarding workplace by communicating your strategy clearly, thoughtfully, and transparently to employees at all levels of the organization.

 - Empower leaders and managers at all levels to implement your strategy.
 Help leaders throughout the organization understand the roles they need to play in profitably improving the people side of your business – and arm them with the authority they need to make necessary changes.

 - Provide coaching for managers who need to develop better people management skills.
 Additional coaching will be needed in some areas, both enterprise-wide and on an individualized basis for those managers who don’t yet have the skills necessary for your organization to be an employer of choice.

 - Check in regularly on progress.
-Your employer-of-choice strategy has to be baked into the day-to-day operations of your business.
-It should be an integral part of the regular touch points you have with leaders and managers (staff meetings, retreats, budgeting, performance reviews, follow-up pulse surveys, etc.)
+Your employer of choice strategy has to be baked into the day-to-day operations of your business.
+It should be an integral part of the regular touch points you have with leaders and managers (staff meetings, retreats, budgeting, performance reviews, follow-up pulse surveys, etc.).

 - Revise your strategy as needed.
 As you become more experienced with driving better business results through your management of employees, you should revise and hone your strategy based on what you’ve learned along the way.
 This needs to become the way you do business – not just another program!

 - Celebrate progress!!
-Periodically celebrating your progress throughout the enterprise, while also identifying areas where additional effort is required, is an important, positive, fun way to affirm your commitment to being a profitable employer of choice.
+Periodically celebrating your progress throughout the enterprise, while also identifying areas where additional effort is required, is an important, positive, and fun way to affirm your commitment to being a profitable employer of choice.

 Mini case study: creating measurable improvements for a large regional credit union